Every Little Counts; or

 “She - a highly educated, divorced woman with a successful career, three children and a history of involvement in the feminist movement - asked her lover to sign proposed the following terms: He would provide her with a home and an income, while She would provide ‘mistress services’ - ‘All sexual acts as requested, with suspension of historical, emotional, psychological disclaimers’.

-[Women want talks, breakfast and walks (and security) while men want sex (a very traditional role playing)], but He agreed to her terms, and they found a kind of happiness that more traditional forms of commitment had never provided.”
+[Women want talks, breakfasts and walks (and security) while men want sex (a very traditional role playing)], but He agreed to her terms, and they found a kind of happiness that more traditional forms of commitment had never provided.”

 It wasn’t the most spectacular production (although I thought Danny Webb as He was really convincing), but it was the story and dialogues that provided much food for thought.